-If you're a book lover, be sure to head into Shakespeare & Co.
-Located near Notre Dame, this was a favorite of Hemingway and has a certain Seine-sational (pardon the pun) vibe that makes it worth the visit.
+If you're a book lover, be sure to head into Shakespeare & Co.!
+The bookstore's located near Notre Dame, a favorite of Hemingway, and had a certain Seine-sational (pardon the pun) vibe that makes it worth the visit.

 Things to do in Paris at night

-For a fun night out, you can head to the Moulin Rouge for an iconic cabaret evening.
-Your ticket includes a glass of champagne, and of course, the chance to see the world-renowned can-can dancers.
+You can head to the Moulin Rouge for a fun night out for an iconic cabaret evening.
+Your ticket includes a glass of champagne and the chance to see the world-renowned can-can dancers.
 You can even book dinner there to make a perfect soiree.

-If you're a musical theatre fan and want to visit the famous Phantom of the Opera box seat, book a night tour at the Palais Garnier (although be sure to check out the architecture by daylight as well).
+If you're a musical theatre fan and want to visit the famous Phantom of the Opera box seat, book a night ballet (ticket) at the opera house of Palais Garnier (although be sure to check out the architecture by daylight as well)!

 Things to do in Paris with kids

 If you want to shrink down to kid-size, check out France Miniature.
-It's a five-minute train journey from Versailles, but there you'll see France in 1/30th scale size replicas.
-Included in your entry price are extra activities like an archeological dig, or exploring a reconstituted Lascaux cave.
+It's a five-minute train journey from Versailles, but you'll see France in 1/30th scale size replicas there.
+Extra activities like an archeological dig or exploring a reconstituted Lascaux cave are included in your entry price.
 It's a perfect family fun activity!

 What should I avoid in Paris?

-If it’s your first time in Paris, it can be overwhelming to know what you should and shouldn't do.
+It can be overwhelming to know what you should and shouldn't do if it's your first time in Paris.
 While no attractions should be avoided (especially on a first visit), there are some things you should avoid doing to make your trip go more smoothly:

-- Avoid eating near tourist attractions: There's a reason those restaurants have expensive prices, and it isn't always because the food is that much better than anywhere else!
-It never hurts to do a quick TripAdvisor search of a place before you commit, but especially if you're close to a tourist hot spot.
+There's a reason those restaurants have high prices, and it isn't always because the food is that much better than anywhere else!
+It never hurts to do a quick TripAdvisor search of a place before you commit, especially if you're close to a tourist hot spot.

-- Avoid getting on the metro/a train without a ticket: RATP and SNCF frequently patrol the metro/trains, and you do not want to get contrôlled without a ticket.
-You can purchase metro or RER tickets in the station, while you can buy train tickets online in advance.
+RATP and SNCF transport groups frequently patrol the metro/trains, and you do not want to get contrôlled without a ticket.
+You can purchase metro or RER tickets at the station and train tickets online in advance.

-- Avoid waiting in line for attractions: Most places you can visit in Paris allow you to book tickets in advance.
-Save yourself some time, and worry, by booking them online before you head out for the day.
+Most places you can visit in Paris allow you to book tickets in advance.
+Save yourself some time, and worry by booking them online before you head out for the day.

-Whether you've never been to Paris, or know the city like the back of your hand, there are always new things to explore.
-You simply can’t go wrong spending time in Paris.
+Whether you've never been to Paris or know the city like the back of your hand, there are always new things to explore.